viettrung/Language-Modelling/README.md

-# This is an implementation of the trigram language models (with Katz back off smoothing technique) which are trained and tested on the Brown corpus and the Reuters corpus.
+# This is an implementation of the trigram language models.

 # Usage:
 (Prerequisite: You need to install python version 3 on your machine in order to run this program)